googleapis/java-pubsublite/samples/README.md

 1. `cd samples/snippets` - all samples are located in `java-pubsublite/samples/snippets` directory.

-1. `mvn -Dtest=UpdateTopicExampleIT test` - this runs the integration test for `UpdateTopicExample.java`.
+1. `mvn -Dtest=QuickStartIT test` - this runs the integration test for `UpdateTopicExample.java`.

 To run a sample, update the developer's TODO section in the snippet, then: